 Tango had two fundamental aspects in its evolution within Andalusia, after its arrival in the peninsula.
 On the one hand, the tango of Cádiz emerged, which today is known as tanguillo, and, on the other, the American tango, a style that began in the cafes and theaters of the Andalusian capitals, adopting a danceable form that was performed by the already then called «tangueras».

-Little by little, tango became detached from the American nuances and it acquired a more flamenco character.
+Little by little, tangos became detached from the American nuances and it acquired a more flamenco character.
 It begins to consolidate itself as a dance in places like Cádiz, Jerez, Triana, Granada, Jaén, Málaga or Extremadura, earning the favor of the public that went to the cafés singers.

 Types of flamenco tangos